 - Probate application fee - £155 plus 50p per sealed copy Grant of Probate (VAT is not applicable),

-- Adverts in the London Gazette and a local newspaper to protect the Executors - £300 approximately plus VAT
+- Adverts in the London Gazette and a local newspaper to protect the Executors - £300 approximately (plus VAT at 20%)

 You can see the legal advisers who work in our Private Client Team here.